Leveraging Discrete Function Decomposability for Scientific Design

-As long as sets of variables don't overlap, \ie, $x_i$ only appears in a single component function $C_j$, we can separately optimize each component $C_j$, which is over fewer variables than $f(x)$, resulting in an easier and more efficient optimization.
-In the most general setting, encompassing any function on discrete variables, sets of variables can overlap across component functions, thereby tying them together and making the optimization correspondingly harder---but as we will see, still much easier than naive optimization of $f$ in many cases (Fig.~\ref{fig:schematic}).
-This difference in optimization difficulty between the decomposed and naive scenarios increases with the alphabet size and number of design variables, which are both large in many realistic settings.
-If $f$ has no decomposability at all, it can be represented as a single component function over all variables, namely, itself, in which case there is no efficiency to be gained.
-However, in most real problems, we expect some level of decomposability because the world is generally structured.
-For example, in designing a protein to bind to a target, a few key sequence positions may make up the binding interface, which jointly, primarily dictate the binding strength, whereas the other positions may be involved, largely separately from the binding site, in stabilizing the protein for binding.
-Our approach will not require full decomposability so that these types of factors can still interact with each other.
-We refer to this as \enquote{soft-decomposability}, whereby some variables can participate in multiple component functions.
+In the case where sets of variables do not overlap, \ie, where $x_i$ can appear in only one component $C_j$, finding the global optimum of $f(x)$ requires a number of evaluations of component functions that scales as $D^M$, where $M \leq L$ is the cardinality of the largest variable set.
+When the sets of variables {\it do} overlap across component functions, tying them together, then the number of required evaluations becomes correspondingly higher.
+Note that this more general form of linear additivity admits representation of any function, possibly requiring that $M=L$ in which case there is no linear additivity, nor consequently, decomposability.
+In realistic settings with many design variables and a larger alphabet (\eg, $D=20$), the difference in number of evaluations required between the decomposed and standard scenarios is even greater still.
+Importantly, in most real problems, we expect some level of decomposability.
+For example, in designing a protein to bind to a target, a few key sequence positions may make up the binding interface, which primarily dictates the binding strength, whereas the other positions may be involved in stabilizing the protein for binding.